-Trading in our common stock is sporadic and volatile.
+Trading in our common stock, which is traded in the over-the-counter market, is sporadic and volatile.
 We cannot predict the extent to which an active public market for our common stock will develop or be sustained.
-We expect to file an application for the listing of our common stock on The NASDAQ Capital Market, but our application may not be approved and, even if approved, we may not be able to meet the requirements for continued listing going forward.
-Our common stock has historically been sporadically or "thinly-traded" in the over-the-counter market.
-As a consequence, there may be extended periods when trading activity in our shares is minimal, as compared to a seasoned issuer with a large and steady volume of trading activity.
-The market for our common shares is also characterized by significant price volatility compared to seasoned issuers, and we expect that such volatility will continue.
+We have filed an application for the listing of our common stock on The NASDAQ Capital Market.
+However, approval of our application is contingent upon a number of factors and events, including without limitation whether our proposed public offering is consummated and, if so, the final terms of that offering.
+Accordingly, our common stock continues to trade on the over-the-counter-market.
+Even if our common stock begins to trade on The NASDAQ Capital Market in the future, we may not be able to meet the requirements for continued listing going forward.
+Our common stock has historically been sporadically or "thinly-traded," and as a consequence there may be extended periods when trading activity in our shares is minimal, as compared to a seasoned issuer with a large and steady volume of trading activity.
 As a result of this lack of liquidity, the trading of relatively small quantities of shares may disproportionately influence the price of those shares in either direction.
+The market for our common store shares is also characterized by significant price volatility compared to seasoned issuers, and we expect that such volatility will continue.
 It is possible that a broader or more active public trading market for our common stock will not develop or be sustained.